appserver-io/appserver/_posts/2015-01-28-naming-directory-basics.md

 </context>
 ```

 You can bundle your application with its own, customized `context.xml` file.
 This **MUST** be placed in your applications `META-INF` directory.
 The file **MUST NOT** be a full copy of the default one, it allows you to override the nodes you want to customize or extend.
-To add an additional directory `common/classes` your `context.xml` file could simply look like this
+To add an additional directory like `common/classes` for example, your `context.xml` file could simply look like this

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>